Repeated measurements on non-replicable systems and their consequences for Unruh-DeWitt detectors: Explicit examples

 The usual results are obtained assuming the detector reaches a state for which the detailed balance condition holds, and the most likely output from the above setup is the string for which the sampled ratio

 approaches the theoretical one

 In the case of infinite interaction times these are

 for the inertial and accelerated trajectories respectively, where $T_U=\alpha/2\pi$ is the well-known Unruh temperature.
+These results hold any time one can perform measurements on replicas and under the usual assumptions and limitations imposed by QFT in non-inertial and curved backgrounds, i.e. when the length and time scales of the quantum processes under study are above their Planck values~\cite{BirrellD82}.
 However, since in the RM scenario we are forced to use finite time interactions, we must confront the results we get from RM with those obtained by using the Born rule and finitely long interaction, i.e. by using the probabilities \eqref{gaussian_results_I} and \eqref{gaussian_results_A} to get

 By taking $T_{\textrm{on}}$ to be sufficiently long, these results reproduce those obtained from taking the infinite interaction limit~\cite{JuarezAubry19}.
 Note that in the finite-time interaction case the usual infinitesimal transition rates must be replaced with the entries of a stochastic matrix describing the integrated process.
 Therefore, while in the accelerated case the probabilities satisfy the condition given in \eqref{inf_rates}, the rates do not necessarily take the usual thermal form found in the literature.